Ted Galdi: Bestselling Author

 Conversion rate optimization - offer

-Though landing page visitors will assess your offer cerebrally, they often do so quickly.
+Though landing page visitors may assess various aspects of your offer, they often do so quickly.
 Instead of analyzing every nuance of your page, they'll try to create a snapshot of what's most important to them, then make a decision off that.

 If your communication is even a bit confusing, or a bit long, you can interrupt this quick scan visitors do, which can cause many to leave, hurting your conversion rate.